 Well, that depends.
 Assuming it’s not a black bear with brown fur (in case this wasn’t confusing enough), what you call a brown bear depends on where you are.
 Up in the mountains or out on the prairie or tundra?
 It’s a grizzly!
 Down on the coast watching a bear catch fish?
 Stick to the name brown bear.
 In Montana, we love the name grizzly so much we gave it to one of our flagship university’s athletic teams.
 But if you travel to Southeast Alaska or British Columbia and start throwing around the word “grizzly,” you’re bound to have someone correct you.
 Meanwhile, most scientists stick to calling all members of Ursus arctos brown bears, regardless of location, just to avoid confusion.

 Of course, before you worry about what to call any bear, you should make sure you’re being bear aware!
 If we’re going to share the Earth with these magnificent animals for generations to come, we’ve got to be smart about it.
-Now that you know what to call the big bruins, brush up on your bear safety essentials and learn more about how you can help the Great Bear today!
+Now that you know what to call the big bruins, brush up on your bear safety essentials, how to stay safe if you encounter a bear, and learn more about how you can help the Great Bear today!